sergei-mironov/litrepl/README.md

 LitREPL.vim
 -----------

-**LitREPL** is a VIM plugin and a Python library for Litrate programming and code evaluation right inside the editor.
+**LitREPL** is a VIM plugin and a macroprocessing Python library for Litrate programming and code execution right inside the editor.

 <img src="./demo.gif" width="400"/>